Science in the medieval Islamic world: Optics and ophthalmology

-Ibn al-Haytham (Alhazen), (965–1039 Iraq).
-A polymath, sometimes considered the father of modern scientific methodology due to his emphasis on experimental data and on the reproducibility of its results.

 Optics developed rapidly in this period.
 By the ninth century, there were works on physiological, geometrical and physical optics.
 Topics covered included mirror reflection.

 Hunayn ibn Ishaq (809–873) wrote the book Ten Treatises on the Eye; this remained influential in the West until the 17th century.

 Abbas ibn Firnas (810–887) developed lenses for magnification and the improvement of vision.

 Ibn Sahl (c.
 940–1000) discovered the law of refraction known as Snell's law.
 He used the law to produce the first Aspheric lenses that focused light without geometric aberrations.

 In the eleventh century Ibn al-Haytham (Alhazen, 965–1040) rejected the Greek ideas about vision, whether the Aristotelian tradition that held that the form of the perceived object entered the eye (but not its matter), or that of Euclid and Ptolemy which held that the eye emitted a ray.
 Al-Haytham proposed in his Book of Optics that vision occurs by way of light rays forming a cone with its vertex at the center of the eye.
 He suggested that light was reflected from different surfaces in different directions, thus causing objects to look different.
 He argued further that the mathematics of reflection and refraction needed to be consistent with the anatomy of the eye.
 He was also an early proponent of the scientific method, the concept that a hypothesis must be proved by experiments based on confirmable procedures or mathematical evidence, five centuries before Renaissance scientists.